jbburt/wbplot/README.md

 ==========
 ---

+* 1.0.13 Attempted to fix a bug which threw an error on Windows machines.
 * 1.0.12 Fixed bug in list of available colormaps; ROY-BIG-BL and videen_style are now supported.
 * 1.0.11 Dependency version updates.
 * 1.0.10 Patched keyword argument bug in wbplot.dscalar.